 - FFP3 masks

 There is limited supplies of all stock, with FFP3 masks and Gowns/Coveralls in particularly short supply.
 Providers should only order what they need, and ensure it reflects the level of care they are required to provide.
 For example, FFP3 masks and gowns/coveralls are only required when performing Aerosol Generating Procedures, and thus most providers would not need to access this stock.
 All providers should be risk-assessing and reviewing their practice, ensuring that all aspects of the infection control process are adhered to.
 PPE must be used in conjunction with effective hand hygiene to ensure proper infection control.
 Staff should also be aware of how to properly put on and take off PPE.

 The mutual aid hub is an emergency service only, based on urgent need for PPE equipment.
 There are limited supplies of equipment, so it is vital you only order what you need and it reflects the level of care you are required to provide.

-Ensure that PPE orders for delivery on Friday 22 May are placed no later than 2pm on Thursday 21 May.
-Orders should reflect anticipated need until Tuesday 26 May.
+Please ensure that PPE orders for delivery on Friday 7 August are placed no later than 2pm on Thursday 6 August*.
+Orders should reflect anticipated need until Monday 10 August.

 If you usually order your stock via your commissioner, please continue to do so.
 Otherwise, the Mutual Aid Hub continues to offer a service from Monday to Friday and can be contacted by emailing firstname.lastname@example.org